Tanba kiln-fired flower vase by Naosaku

 1. A unique scene created by flames

-4. A flavor that deepens with time
+4. The flavor deepens with time

 5. Care instructions